zyedidia/eget/README.md

 ### How is this different from a package manager?

-eget only downloads pre-built binaries uploaded to GitHub by the developers of the repository.
-It does not maintain a central list of packages, nor does it do any dependency management. eget does not "install" executables by placing them in system-wide directories (such as `/usr/local/bin`) unless instructed, and it does not maintain a registry for uninstallation. eget works best for installing software that comes as a single binary with no additional files needed (CLI tools made in Go, Rust, or Haskell tend to fit this description).
+Eget only downloads pre-built binaries uploaded to GitHub by the developers of the repository.
+It does not maintain a central list of packages, nor does it do any dependency management.
+Eget does not "install" executables by placing them in system-wide directories (such as `/usr/local/bin`) unless instructed, and it does not maintain a registry for uninstallation.
+Eget works best for installing software that comes as a single binary with no additional files needed (CLI tools made in Go, Rust, or Haskell tend to fit this description).

 ### Is this secure?

-eget does not run any downloaded code -- it just finds executables from GitHub releases and downloads/extracts them.
-If you trust the code you are downloading (i.e. if you trust downloading pre-built binaries from GitHub) then using eget is perfectly safe.
-You can use the `--sha256` option to have eget print the SHA-256 checksum of the downloaded file, and then you can check if this matches the checksum provided by the developers of the tool you downloaded (if they provide one).
+Eget does not run any downloaded code -- it just finds executables from GitHub releases and downloads/extracts them.
+If you trust the code you are downloading (i.e. if you trust downloading pre-built binaries from GitHub) then using Eget is perfectly safe.
+You can use the `--sha256` option to have Eget print the SHA-256 checksum of the downloaded file, and then you can check if this matches the checksum provided by the developers of the tool you downloaded (if they provide one).

 ### Does this work only for GitHub repositories?

-At the moment eget only supports searching GitHub releases.
-If you provide a direct URL instead of a GitHub repository and use the `--url` option, eget will skip the detection phase and download directly from the given URL.
+At the moment Eget only supports searching GitHub releases.
+If you provide a direct URL instead of a GitHub repository and use the `--url` option, Eget will skip the detection phase and download directly from the given URL.

 # Contributing